NVIDIA/NeMo-Aligner/README.md

 NeMo-Aligner has the same requirements as the [NeMo Toolkit Requirements](https://github.com/NVIDIA/NeMo#requirements) with the addition of [PyTriton](https://github.com/triton-inference-server/pytriton).

 ### Quick start inside NeMo container
 NeMo Aligner comes included with NeMo containers.
-On a maching with NVIDIA GPUs and drivers installed run NeMo container:
+On a machine with NVIDIA GPUs and drivers installed run NeMo container:
 ```bash
 docker run --gpus all -it --rm --shm-size=8g --ulimit memlock=-1 --ulimit stack=67108864  nvcr.io/nvidia/nemo:24.07
 ```